 $300 per residency year, for a total of $1200 throughout the course of residency

-Examples of eligible educational allowance expenses include (but are not limited to) books, journal subscriptions, medical software, travel to scientific/medical conferences, board prep materials, cost of board exams, cost of Step 3 exams, medical licensure
+Examples of eligible educational allowance expenses include (but are not limited to) books, journal subscriptions, medical software, travel to scientific/medical conferences, board prep materials, cost of ABP board exam, cost of Step 3 exams, medical licensure

 Insurance, Tax, Tuition Benefits